 The Democrats currently have a 51:50 majority in the upper chamber of U.S. Congress (including Vice President Kamala Harris’ tie-breaking vote), which is short of the 60 votes needed to end a filibuster.
 Through the filibuster, the minority party in the Senate can hold up proceedings by not letting bills come up to a vote if the majority party lacks a majority of 60 votes or more.
 To abolish or carve out an exception to the filibuster, Democrats would presumably only need a simple majority, but due to intra-party dissenters, they also do not have that one.

 Numbers from the U.S. Senate suggest that filibusters – and the motions needed to end them – have indeed been more frequently holding up business on Capitol Hill as the often-invoked partisan gridlock becomes ever more entrenched.
-For the Senate, the 116th Congress, in session from 2019 to 2020, set a new record for cloture motions filed at 328.
-For the current, 117th Congress, that number stood at 110 after around 35 percent of the term finished.
+The 117th Congress, still in session until the end of this year, is close to setting a new record for Senate cloture motions filed to end filibusters.
+The current one is held by the previous Congress at 328.
+For the current one, the number stood at 293 with several months still to go in the term.